danfuzz/samizdat/doc/language-guide/03-functions.md

   yield from a closure that has already yielded.

-  If there is more than one closure in the lexical environment that has the same name, this form binds to the closest enclosing one.
+  If there is more than one closure in the lexical environment that has the same yield definition name, this form binds to the closest enclosing one.

 One kind of yield is applicable in the context of a function definition (as defined in this section):